AMCeScience/Rosemary-Vanilla/docs/general/change-color.md

-# How to add a new page in the frontend
+# How to change the theme color

 Using this tutorial we are going to explain everything that is needed to change the colour of the Rosemary theme.